pranamg/er-analytics-generator/docs/GETTING_STARTED.md

 The app has two views:

 **Pipeline View:**
-- Select ER diagram image
+- Browse and upload ER diagram images directly from your computer
 - Choose AI provider (Claude/Gemini/OpenAI)
-- Configure output directory
-- Run pipeline with visual progress indicators
+- Run full 11-stage pipeline with visual progress indicators
+- Previous outputs are automatically archived before each run
+- Archives are stored in `outputs/archive/` with timestamped names

 **Output Preview View (click "View Outputs"):**